-5. Nature’s Truth Lavender Oil
+5. Lavender Oil

-I know spearmint and peppermint are the most talked about stars when it comes to treating migraines, but for me lavender is everything at treating while simultaneously calming me through a migraine attack.
-Keeping a small bottle of Nature’s Truth Lavender Oil has been the superhero on countless occasions – car rides, anxiety attacks, blocking out the world in bed, or for a beautiful, deep breath.
-I also really love their Good Nite Oil, which is a combination of lavender, tangerine, geranium, cypress, chamomile, and frankincense oil.
+I know spearmint and peppermint are the most talked about stars when it comes to treating migraine, but for me lavender is everything at treating while simultaneously calming me through a migraine attack.
+Keeping a small bottle of lavender oil has been the superhero on countless occasions – car rides, anxiety attacks, blocking out the world in bed, or for a beautiful, deep breath.
+I also really love this ““Good Nite”oil, which is a combination of lavender, tangerine, geranium, cypress, chamomile, and frankincense oil.

-7. Excedrin Migraine
+7. Migraine Glasses